genarobasulto/Project-Dynamics-of-Bargaining-Power/README.md

 # Project: Dynamics of Bargaining Power
 This is the repository for the project Dynamics of Bargaining Power.

-All the numeric excercises made with the Julia languaje will be upload here.
+All the numeric excercises made with the Julia languaje will be uploaded here.

 Here is a gif created for the project: